danielneil/Shark-Config/README.md

 # Strategy code to be placed in this directory
 strategies/

-# Backtest code to placed in this directory.
+# Backtest code to be placed in this directory.
 backtests/

 # Trading configuration definitions placed in this file.